ALASKA,YUKON & ARCTIC CIRCLE

-- Pay your balance in instalments or in full 8 weeks before departure
+- Pay your final balance 8 weeks before departure

-- We hold ABTA & ATOL licenses offering financial security for you tour
+- We hold ABTA & ATOL licenses offering financial security for your tour

 - You must have adequate travel insurance to join this trip.
 See our insurance page or download our insurance tips pdf for more information.